Formula for the unemployment rate

 Unemployment Rate Percentage of the labor force that is unemployed.

-Number of Unemployed People who are currently without a job but are actively seeking work.
+Number of Unemployed People actively seeking work but currently without a job.

-Labor Force Total number of people who are either employed or unemployed and are actively looking for work.
-(Employed + Unemployed)
+Labor Force Total number of people who are either employed or unemployed and actively looking for work.

 Significance of the Unemployment Rate

-The unemployment rate is a vital indicator of economic health.
-A high unemployment rate suggests that the economy is struggling, while a low unemployment rate indicates a healthy economy.
-It is closely monitored by governments and economists to assess the overall state of the economy and inform policy decisions.
+The unemployment rate is a crucial indicator of economic health.
+A high unemployment rate often signals a weak economy, while a low unemployment rate suggests a strong economy.
+It influences government policy and individual financial well-being.

 Factors Affecting Unemployment